chinapedia/wikipedia.abstract.en/Page/Acacia_sensu_lato.md

 _ACACIA S.L._ ( or ), known commonly as MIMOSA, ACACIA, THORNTREE or WATTLE,[1] is a polyphyletic genus of shrubs and trees belonging to the subfamily Mimosoideae of the family Fabaceae.
 It was described by the Swedish botanist Carl Linnaeus in 1773 based on the African species _Acacia nilotica_.
 Many non-Australian species tend to be thorny, whereas the majority of Australian acacias are not.
 All species are pod-bearing, with sap and leaves often bearing large amounts of tannins and condensed tannins that historically found use as pharmaceuticals and preservatives.

 The genus _Acacia_ constitutes, in its traditional circumspection, the second largest genus in Fabaceae[2] (_Astragalus_ being the largest), with roughly 1,300 species, about 960 of them native to Australia, with the remainder spread around the tropical to warm-temperate regions of both hemispheres, including Europe, Africa, southern Asia, and the Americas (see List of _Acacia_ species).
 The genus was divided into five separate genera under the tribe "Acacieae".
 The genus now called _Acacia_ represents the majority of the Australian species and a few native to southeast Asia, Réunion, and Pacific Islands.
 Most of the species outside Australia, and a small number of Australian species, are classified into _Vachellia_ and _Senegalia_.
 The two final genera, _Acaciella_ and _Mariosousa_, each contain about a dozen species from the Americas (but see "Classification" below for the ongoing debate concerning their taxonomy).
-Acacia_Negev.JPG Desert of southern Israel]] Acacia_pycnantha_Golden_Wattle.jpg''), the floral emblem of Australia]]Acacia_sp._MHNT.BOT.2009.13.18.jpg]]
+Desert of southern Israel]] ''), the floral emblem of Australia]]]]

 This article describes acacias in the broader sense.